 A master's degree in elementary education can qualify you for a teaching license, whether you're an aspiring teacher or someone with a non-education bachelor's degree seeking a career change.
 This article will show you degree program options, prerequisites, classes and the career outlook for teachers.
-Schools offering Elementary Education degrees can also be found in these popular choices.

 How Can I Earn an Elementary Education Licensure Master's Degree?

 You can find many programs around the U.S. that are designed for students who hold a bachelor's degree in a major other than education or are, perhaps, non-licensed substitute teachers who want to complete elementary education credits to meet initial state licensure requirements.
 These programs are typically referred to as elementary education (K-8) master's degree programs with teaching licensure.
 You take courses and participate in a student teaching experience that brings you into a real elementary classroom to observe and practice teaching.